Pancreatic Cancer Surgery at North Texas Surgical Specialists

 One of the most common procedures used to treat pancreatic cancer is the Whipple procedure.
 This procedure is appropriate for patients who have a tumor in the head of the pancreas.
 The surgery involves removing the entire head of the pancreas, gallbladder, part of the bile duct, and the first part of the small intestine.
 The gastrointestinal and biliary system are then reconstructed.

 If the tumor is located in the body or tail of the pancreas, a distal pancreatectomy may be the better option.
 During this procedure, the body and tail of the pancreas are removed.

 Does surgery cure pancreatic cancer?

-In cases where the cancer is in very early stages, surgery may be enough to cure pancreatic cancer.
-However, in many cases, doctors will recommend surgery along with other cancer treatments including chemotherapy and/or radiation.
+In cases where the cancer is in very early stages, pancreatic cancer surgery may be enough to cure pancreatic cancer.
+However, in many cases, doctors will recommend surgery along with other cancer treatments, including chemotherapy and/or radiation.
 Adding these other treatments increases the effectiveness of surgical treatment and makes a cure more likely.

 Dr. Long Nguyen saved my life.
 The surgery was very complicated and he is my hero.
 The second surgery was excellent.
 I recommend North Texas Surgical Specialists to all of my friends and family.